ZJUshine/franka-handeye/README.md

 This will automatically:
 1. Capture data from all 12 poses
 2. Compute the hand-eye calibration (with 3D visualization)
-3. Verify the calibration by visiting the board center and corners
+3. Verify the calibration by tracing the complete perimeter of the board

 **Optional arguments:**
 - `--host`: Robot FCI IP address (default: `172.16.0.2`)